m0rb/irc-rss-feed-bot/README.md

+# Note: This is a slightly modified fork of irc-rss-feed-bot
+Modifications include NickServ IDENTIFY facilities so it can function on most irc networks and ircd server PASS functions so it can login to private IRC servers or BNCs.

+Also of note, there's been a few tweaks to the weights and balances of post frequency and channel activity tracker.

+This fork is currently powering `worldnewsbot` on 2600net

+---

 # irc-rss-feed-bot
 **irc-rss-feed-bot** is a dockerized Python 3.11 and IRC based RSS/Atom and scraped HTML/JSON/CSV feed posting bot.
 It essentially posts the entries of feeds in IRC channels, one entry per message.